getzola/zola/docs/content/documentation/getting-started/configuration.md

 Zola uses the Sublime Text themes, making it very easy to add more.
 If you want a theme not listed above, please open an issue or a pull request on the [Zola repo](https://github.com/getzola/zola).

+## Slugification strategies

+By default, Zola will turn every path, taxonomies and anchors to a slug, an ASCII representation with no special characters.
+You can however change that strategy for each kind of item, if you want UTF-8 characters in your URLs for example.
+There are 3 strategies:

+- `on`: the default one, everything is turned into a slug
+- `safe`: characters that cannot exist in files on Windows (`<>:"/\|?*`) or Unix (`/`) are removed, everything else stays
+- `off`: nothing is changed, your site might not build on some OS and/or break various URL parsers

+Since there are no filename issues with anchors, the `safe` and `off` strategies are identical in their case: the only change is space being replaced by `_` since a space is not valid in an anchor.

+Note that if you are using a strategy other than the default, you will have to manually escape whitespace and Markdown tokens to be able to link to your pages.
+For example an internal link to a file named `some space.md` will need to be written like `some%20space.md` in your Markdown files.